-This kit is designed for the detection of binding activity between Human CTLA-4 and CD80, using a homogeneous AlphaLISA assay (no wash steps).
-This assay can facilitate the design and development of antibody therapetics by using competitive binding to CTLA-4/CD80.
+The AlphaLISA® CTLA-4/CD80 binding kit is designed for the detection of binding activity between human CTLA-4 and CD80, using a fast and simple homogeneous AlphaLISA assay (no wash steps).
+This assay can be used to screen for small molecules that inhibit binding, as a competitive ligand binding (CLB) assay to screen therapeutic blocking antibodies, and for potency assays.

 Please enter valid quantity